yxlin/ggdmc/README.md

 The tutorial in [3-accumulator LBA model](https://yxlin.github.io/lba3)
 illustrates an example for doing the back-and-forth operation.

-Note that now we S4, so please use "@" operator to extract object components (i.e., slot).
+Note that we start to use S4 after version 2.7.5, so switch to use "@" operator to extract object components (i.e., slot).

 ## Prerequisites
  - R (>= 3.3.0)